strider/puppet-rhnreg_ks/README.md

 the puppetmaster to cause the custom types to be synced to its local libdir (`puppet master --configprint libdir`) and then restart the puppetmaster so it loads them.

+###Notes
+username` and `password` is required to connect to the RHN, SATELLITE, SPACEWALK server to check if server previously exists.

+In a normal configuration username/password and activationkeys could not be used together, but since this module will support RHN, SATELLITE, SPACEWALK register and un-register by being able to log into the system using the api it needs username/password.

+To see the output of what the module is doing, run with the --debug option.

 ## Issues